mflargooo/03-Platformer/README.md

 README

-        TO BE NAME - developed by Hidden Reflection Studios, a 2D sidescrolling platformer with 3D assets, featuring a capybara protagonist on an adventure back to Mt.
+        Tomo - developed by Hidden Reflection Studios, a 2D sidescrolling platformer with 3D assets, featuring a capybara protagonist on an adventure back to Mt.
 Fuji.

 RUN DIRECTIONS